-The Companys policy on Directors appointment remuneration and other matters asprovided in Section 178(3) of the Act is given as Annexure IV which forms partof this report.
+The Company's policy on Directors' appointment remuneration and other matters asprovided in Section 178(3) of the Act is given as Annexure V which forms part ofthis report.

-The details of programme for familiarization of Independent Directors with the Companytheir roles rights responsibilities in the Company nature of the industry in which theCompany operates and related matters are put up on the website of the Company at the linkhttp:// www.dqentertainment.com/Investors. aspx
+The details of programme for familiarization of Independent Directors with the Companytheir roles rights responsibilities in the Company nature of the industry in which theCompany operates and related matters are put up on the website of the Company www.dqentertainment.com.

 Further at the time of appointment of an independent Director the Company issues aformal letter of appointment outlining his/her role function duties and responsibilitiesas a Director.
-The format of the letter of appointment is available on our websitehttp:// www.dqentertainment.com
+The format of the letter of appointment is available on our website www.dqentertainment.com

 h.
 Declaration by Independent Directors